 - The entire gift annuity payment will be taxable as ordinary income.
 When a gift annuity is funded with cash or securities, some of the annuity payment will not be taxed.

 - A gift annuity funded by a QCD can only benefit the donor and/or the donor’s spouse.

 - You may not defer payments more than one year.

 - There is no charitable deduction available, although your QCD amount is still excluded from your adjusted gross income.

 Q: Is a charitable gift annuity a good alternative for my maturing low-rate certificate of deposit?

 Q: Is there a way to avoid capital gains taxes when redeeming appreciated stock?

 Q: Are my payments secure?

-Q: Is there a minimum age or donation amount required to establish a City of Hope gift annuity?
+Q: Is there a minimum age or donation amount required to establish a City of Hope charitable gift annuity?

 A: City of Hope requires a minimum donation of $25,000, although it is not uncommon to contribute $100,000 or more.
-You must be age 60 or older to establish a gift annuity with us.
-Younger donors may be able to establish a deferred gift annuity.
+You must be age 60 or older to establish a charitable gift annuity with us.
+Younger donors may be able to establish a deferred charitable gift annuity.
 If you are looking ahead to retirement, you can delay the start of payments and realize a higher payment rate.